E&H Archive and Power Special Collections

 The Appalachian Oral History Project is currently housed in the Appalachian Center for Civic Life.
 For more information about this collection, direct inquiries to the Center.

 The Holston Conference Archives are housed at Tennessee Wesleyan University in Athens, Tennessee.
-Contact Daniel Ferkin for information about the HCA.
+Contact Robin Turner for information about the HCA.

 Archives and Special Collections spaces are accessible by Library Staff only.
-Researchers wishing to utilize items from these collections must submit a request to arrange access or copies of materials with a librarian.
+Researchers wishing to utilize items from these collections should submit a request to arrange access or copies of materials with a librarian.

 When working with archive materials, ink pens, highlighters, etc. are not permitted.
 The use of pencils and technology such as a laptop, tablet, or cell phone is permitted.